Z-Files # 26 The Wasp and The Weather

-Film and conversation about activism as poetry and poetry as activism
+About activism as poetry and poetry as activism

 Robin Vanbesien's film from 2019 is about the history of the Rzoezie youth center in Mechelen (Belgium).
 The center was founded by and for young people of Moroccan and Amazigh descent.
 The young people in the film focused on self-pedagogy and self-organization: bottom up and from within.
 Rzoezie acted from the concern of obtaining equal civil rights and was later reformed under political pressure in 2006.
-The film takes the poetry of the young people in Rzoezie as a starting point, and asks how the poems sound today: in the current social and political climate of Belgium, Flanders, but also in that of Rotterdam and the Netherlands?
+The film takes the poetry of the young people in Rzoezie as a starting point, and asks how the poems sound today: in the current social and political climate of Belgium, Flanders, but equally well in that of Rotterdam and the Netherlands?

 Some of the original authors (M'Hamed El Ouali, Abdelhay Ben Abdellah) and contemporary poets (Samira Saleh, Mathieu Charles, Post Collective) guide us through the collection of poems in the film.